What are body lice?

 Lice are insects that infest humans, causing a condition called pediculosis.
 The proper name for the body louse is Pediculus humanus corporis.

 Infestation with body lice is uncommon in comparison to head lice.
 Body lice tend to infest people in extreme states of poverty or personal neglect, particularly when unwashed and wearing the same clothing for weeks-on-end.

 The risk of catching body lice is increased in close, crowded living situations, such as in refugee camps and crowded buses/trains.
 Shared bedding and/or clothing or very close contact with a person infested with lice can be the cause of body lice spreading.

 Body lice in the past have been responsible for spreading diseases such as typhus.
-However because of the decline in numbers of people infested with body lice this is no longer a significant problem.

 - Dry cleaning is also effective.

 - Sometimes a topical insecticide spray can be applied to clothing, especially the seams.

 Regular hot washing of clothes and bathing has led to a decrease in incidence of body lice but during wartime and in some undeveloped countries the condition can still occur.
 Household contacts and close friends should also be educated about hygiene and how to launder clothing and linen to prevent the spread of body lice and reinfestation.

 On DermNet NZ: